What Security Guards Can & Can’t Do

 Can a Security Guard Search You?

-A security guard can only search you and your bag or car if you consent to this.
-If you don’t consent, then they may not search you.
-If you enter a club and don’t want your bag searched, they will probably refuse your entry, and you’ll be on your way.
+A security guard can only search you, your bag, or your car if you consent to it.
+If you don’t consent, they cannot legally perform the search.
+For example, if you enter a club and refuse to have your bag searched, you will likely be denied entry and sent on your way.

-If you have been detained by a security guard who suspects you of concealing stolen items in your bag, once again, if you refuse the bag search, the guard may not perform it.
-However, they will simply detain you until a police officer arrives to conduct a legal and forced search if you still refuse.
+If a security guard detains you on suspicion of concealing stolen items in your bag and you refuse the search, the guard cannot perform it.
+However, they will detain you until a police officer arrives to conduct a legal search if you continue to refuse.

 Do Security Guards Have To Identify Themselves?